weDevsOfficial/power-blocks/readme.txt

 == Description ==

-Gutenbox is the ultimate collection of essential blocks for the Gutenberg editor.
+Power Blocks is the ultimate collection of essential blocks for the Gutenberg editor.

+= Available Blocks =

+ * **Callout Block** - Disaply a small but important chunk of information to call attention.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/gutenbox` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.

 == Frequently Asked Questions ==

-= What are the requirements to use Gutenbox? =
+= What are the requirements to use Power Blocks? =

 You only need to have the latest version of WordPress on your website.